-Vasectomy is a simple, safe form of permanent birth control.
-It is a gentle, office-based procedure that takes 10-15 minutes to complete.
-Vasectomy works by blocking the tubes (vas deferens) that carry sperm from the testes.
-This prevents sperm from entering the semen.
+- Vasectomy is a simple, safe form of permanent birth control.
+It is a gentle, office-based procedure that takes 10-15 minutes to complete. - Vasectomy works by blocking the tubes (vas deferens) that carry sperm from the testes.
+This prevents sperm from entering the semen. - No method of birth control is 100% effective.
+A vasectomy is over 99% effective.